SolaceProducts/pubsubplus-connector-kafka-source/README.md

 ## Synopsis

-This project provides a Solace/Kafka Source Connector (adapter) that makes use of the Kafka Connect libraries.
+This project provides a Solace/Kafka Source Connector (adapter) that makes use of the Kafka Connect API.
 The Solace/Kafka adapter consumes Solace real-time queue or topic data events and streams the Solace events to a Kafka topic.

 The Solace Source Connector was created using Solace's high performance Java API to move Solace data events to the Kafka Broker.